OutSystems/docs-product/src/ref/ui-patterns/web/blankslate.md

     ![](<images/blankslate-3-ss.png>)

-1. Inside the True branch of the condition, use the BlankSlate Pattern.
+1. Inside the True branch of the condition, use the Blank Slate Pattern.
 1. Inside the False branch of the condition, use your list.

     ![](<images/blankslate-4-ss.png>)